 Exchange and time-sharing:

-- Academic Track: During their appointment, the PhD student must visit the secondary advisor in a different European country for min.
+- Academic Track: During their appointment, the PhD student must visit the secondary advisor in a different European* country for min.
 6 months (partitioning of the time is flexible). (*Exception: In the academic track, the co-supervisor can be based outside of Europe, but must in that case be an ELLIS fellow or scholar.)

 - Industry Track: The candidate will spend a minimum of 50% of their time at the academic partner institution and a minimum of 6 months with the industry partner.
 This can be accumulative (e.g. 2 days per week) or consecutive.
 The industry partner, industrial research lab, and industry advisor must all be based in Europe (regardless of HQ location), but can otherwise be in the same country/city as the academic partner.